idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 #### Option 1

-* A `System.Reactive.Core` component (comprising interface definitions, common implementation details, and LINQ implementation) with netstandard2.0, .net6.0 and uap10 (no net472)
+* A `System.Reactive.Core` component (comprising the common public API, and common implementation details) with netstandard2.0, and .net6.0 (no `net472`, `uap10*`, or `*-windows` targets)
-* A `System.Reactive`` component where platform-specific targets (net472, .net6.0, uap10) supply enlightenments (e.g., via a `System.Reactive.PlatformServices` component like we used to have)
-* UI-framework-specific Rx types (e.g, `ControlDispatcher`, and `ControlObservable`) are supplied in per-framework components (e.g., `System.Reactive.Windows.Forms`, `System.Reactive.Maui`, `System.Reactive.Wpf`; the old multi-platform `System.Reactive.Windows.Threading` would exist for backcompat, but would just contain type forwarders)
+* UI-framework-specific components defining Rx types (e.g, `ControlDispatcher`, and `ControlObservable`) are supplied in per-framework components (e.g., `System.Reactive.Windows.Forms`, `System.Reactive.Maui`, `System.Reactive.Wpf`; the old multi-platform `System.Reactive.Windows.Threading` would exist for backcompat, but would just contain type forwarders); a new `UwpThreadPoolScheduler` would be made available for the UWP-specific version of the thread pool scheduler
+* `System.Reactive` is deprecated, and retained only for backwards compatibility; it remains a component with platform-specific targets (net472, .net6.0 (with and without `-windows`), uap10) and also `netstandard2.0` and it just provides type forwarders for the entire V6 public surface area
-* No version number adjustment—assemblies are all version 6.0.0.0 (or 7.0.0.0, etc.)
+* No version number adjustment within Rx versions—assemblies are all version 7.0.0.0 in Rx 7.0 (or 8.0.0.0 in Rx 8.0, etc.)

-(TBD: it's not entirely clear whether we really need a `uap10` version of the core parts.
-If it turns out the `netstandard2.0` target would work on that, perhaps suitably enlightened by `System.Reactive.PlatformServices`, then `System.Reactive.Core` would target just `netstandard2.0` and `net6.0`.
-The reason I'm doubtful is that some supposedly-`netstandard2.0`-capable runtimes don't really support it properly.
-We need to work out whether `uap10` is one of those.)

-Let's address the elephant in the room: this is almost exactly the design we had back in Rx v3.0.
-(The differences are that there's now a longer list of UI frameworks, and instead of having the strange "UI-framework-specific APIs for several, but not all UI frameworks" package known as `System.Reactive.Windows.Threading`, we move to a strict "one package per UI framework" model.)
+Let's address the elephant in the room: this is almost exactly the design we had back in Rx v2.0.
+(The differences are that some older UI frameworks have gone away, and in this design, instead of having the strange "UI-framework-specific APIs for several, but not all UI frameworks" package known as `System.Reactive.Windows.Threading`, we move to a strict "one package per UI framework" model.)
 We know this didn't work in 2016, so why would we move back to it?

 Well a lot of things have changed since 2016.
-So let's look at the three problems it needs to solve.
+So let's look at the four problems it needs to solve.

 **1: Host applications with a plug-in model getting into a state where plug-ins disagree about which `System.Reactive.dll` is loaded**

 This problem ([issue #97](https://github.com/dotnet/reactive/issues/97)) arose because Rx NuGet packages contained two different DLLs with identical strong names, either of which could be loaded into the same .NET Framework host process.
 In this proposal that can't happen.
 The following bullet points explain why each of the packages described is immune to this (because the reasoning is slightly different for each set):

 * `System.Reactive.Core`: since only one target (`netstandard2.0`) can be loaded by .NET Framework, disagreement can't arise about which DLL represents any single assembly identity
-* `System.Reactive`: again, only one target (`net472` in this case) can be loaded by .NET Framework, (and likewise for any `System.Reactive.PlatformServices` dependencies, if we do that)
+* `System.Reactive`: this is trickier because there are two targets that could be loaded into a .NET Framework process: `net472` and `netstandard2.0`; however all currently tooling will select the `net472` version for any .NET Framework project using 4.7.2 or later (and Rx 5.0 and 6.0 already didn't support plug-in scenarios for hosts using older versions of .NET Framework)
-* As for the UI-specific packages, because this plug-in problem exists only for .NET Framework, not .NET 6.0+, we only have to consider the Window Forms and WPF ones, and only the .NET Framework versions of those, of which there will be just one supported target (`net472`) so the problem will not arise
+* As for the UI-specific packages, because this plug-in problem exists only for .NET Framework, not .NET 6.0+, we only have to consider the Window Forms and WPF ones, and only the .NET Framework versions of those; these will have just one applicable target (`net472`) so the problem will not arise

 **Note:** for future versions of Rx, a critical aspect of this design is that we can't offer both `net472` and `net48` targets.
 We can certainly _support_ `net48`, but it is supported by offering a `net472` version.
 Since .NET Framework is at a point where Microsoft is not planning any significant new feature development, this shouldn't be a problem.
+The only situation in which we envisaging adding `net48` as a target would be if we were dropping support for `net472`, so we'd still have just one .NET Framework target.

 **2: Incompatible mixes of version numbers of Rx components**

 This problem ([#305](https://github.com/dotnet/reactive/issues/305)) arose because Rx 3.0 played games with .NET assembly version numbers to solve [issue #97](https://github.com/dotnet/reactive/issues/97).
 But in this design option, we are not playing any such games, because issue 97 is addressed without needing to resort to such tricks.

-As it happens, the extent of this second problem is dramatically reduced.
+As it happens, the extent of this second problem has shrunk dramatically thanks to change in tooling.
 Even if we did use versioning tricks, it turns out that if you use the modern ".NET SDK" style of project, NuGet handles this situation correctly.
 But since we aren't planning to do that, this design option eliminates this problem even for the old project system.

 **3. Applications getting WPF and Windows Forms dependencies even though they use neither of these frameworks**

 This problem is relevant only to .NET 6.0+ applications.
 (It's not a problem on .NET Framework, because WPF and Windows Forms are invariably deployed as part of the runtime—there is no deployment model for .NET Framework in which applications ship their own copy of WPF or Windows Forms unless they have chosen to incorporate a complete .NET Framework installer.)

-This design option solves this by not having any `.net6.0-windowsXXX` targets in the main Rx components.
-The `System.Reactive.Core` and `System.Reactive` components target `.net6.0` but not `.net6.0-windows10.0.19041`.
-This means the core components cannot possibly take a dependency on either WPF or Windows Forms.
+This design option solves this by not having any `.net6.0-windowsXXX` targets in the main Rx components. `System.Reactive.Core` targets `.net6.0` but not `.net6.0-windows10.0.19041`. `System.Reactive` continues to target `-windows` type TFMs, but in this design it is deprecated, and retained only for backwards compatibility.
+This means `System.Reactive.Core` cannot possibly take a dependency on either WPF or Windows Forms.
 That means that any applications or libraries targeting other UI frameworks such as WinUI, MAUI, or Avalonia can take a dependency on `System.Reactive.Core` without bringing in any WPF or Windows Forms code.
 You will only end up with a dependency on those frameworks if you use the corresponding `System.Reactive.Windows.Forms` or `System.Reactive.Wpf` NuGet packages.

 #### Option 2